ryrob30/mobile-services.en/help/universal-windows/migration-v3.md

 ![](assets/prod-view.png){width="500px"}

 The value of `"&&products"` (in this example, the value is `";Cool Shoe`") should follow the products string syntax for the type of event that you are tracking.

-## Test the migration {#section_8ECE0EDA0C3E422B9C9C15C3C5242AA6}

-After you have completed the migration, see [Using Bloodhound to Test Mobile Applications](/help/universal-windows/bloodhound.md) to find out how to inspect the data being sent by the mobile SDK.